dmakarau/favorite_places/README.md

 ## Known Issues

-A few things I'm aware of but haven't gotten around to fixing:
+The app handles most common issues automatically, but there are a few things to be aware of:

 - Map previews can be slow to load on first launch (Google Maps SDK initialization)
 - You need to grant location permissions for GPS features to work
 - Static maps need internet connection - no offline caching yet
-- If you're upgrading from an older version, images stored in the cache directory will be missing (this got fixed by moving to documents directory)
+- iOS requires deployment target 14.0+ (automatically configured in the project)

+**Recent fixes:**

+*Image persistence* - Images are now stored in the documents directory and persist between app restarts.
+The app automatically cleans up any orphaned cache files from previous versions.

+*Data integrity* - Database validation ensures only valid places with existing images are loaded.
+Corrupted entries are automatically removed.

+*iOS compatibility* - Updated deployment target to iOS 14.0+ to support Google Maps plugin requirements.

 **Common troubleshooting:**

-*Images disappearing?* - This was a bug in earlier versions where images were stored in cache directory.
-Fixed now, but old images might be gone.

 *Maps not loading?* - Check your API key in `.env` and make sure the required Google APIs are enabled.

 *Database issues?* - Run `flutter clean && flutter pub get` and try again.

+*iOS build errors?* - Make sure you're targeting iOS 14.0+.
+The project is already configured for this.

 ## Platform Support

-- ✅ Android (API 21+) - tested and working
+- Android (API 21+) - tested and working
-- ✅ iOS (iOS 11+) - tested and working
+- iOS (iOS 14.0+) - tested and working
-- 🔄 Web - maps work, camera needs testing
+- Web - maps work, camera needs testing
-- 🔄 Desktop - basic functionality works
+- Desktop - basic functionality works

-Built with Flutter 3.9.2+ and lots of coffee ☕
+Built with Flutter 3.9.2+ and proper error handling throughout.

 ## Documentation